example42/psick/README.md

   We will care better about the remaining ones.
 They are expected to be Puppet 4 compliant.
   The structure of the repo has changed radically, all the git submodules have been removed and a control-repo style has been introduced.
+  Currently the repo mantains also modules not optimised for Puppet 4, they will be upgraded or deprecated.